chadmgallego/expiration-alerts-system/README.md

 **4. Adding new households:**

 New households are onboarded via a Google Form collecting each family member's name and document expiration dates.
-After a form submission, use [`sql/household_intake_template.sql`](sql/household_intake_template.sql) as a reusable insert template to load the data into PostgreSQL.
-The template follows a three-step order — `HOUSEHOLD_CONTACTS` → `STAFF_AND_DEP` → `DOCUMENTS` — and includes a verification query to confirm all inserts before closing out the submission.
+After a form submission, use [`sql/household_intake_template.sql`](sql/household_intake_template.sql) as a reusable upsert template to load the data into PostgreSQL.
+The template follows a three-step order — `HOUSEHOLD_CONTACTS` → `STAFF_AND_DEP` → `DOCUMENTS` — includes deduplication checks to prevent duplicate records, and includes a verification query to confirm all inserts before closing out the submission.

 ---